 There’s no such thing as complete security.
 Both types of websites can be easily hacked if several precautions aren’t taken.
 If you’re building a website powered by PHP, then there are several factors that you need to consider to enhance the security of your website.
 The security offered by WordPress is much better as there are more plugins to make sure your website is as secure as possible.

 6. Customer Experience

-Customer experience is another factor to consider while deciding between WordPress vs PHP.
+Customer experience is another factor to consider when deciding between WordPress and PHP.
 Having good CX is vital for a website to survive in the competitive market.
 There’s no doubt that WordPress offers a better customer experience than PHP.
 WordPress has endless themes that focus on increasing customer experience.
 While PHP is more flexible, whether or not the website will offer a positive customer experience is based on the programmer.

-Plugins are one area where WordPress completely dominates PHP, so if you are confused between a WordPress website vs PHP website.
+Plugins are one area where WordPress completely dominates PHP, so if you are confused between a WordPress website and vs PHP website.
 WordPress offers a huge selection of plugins that can make the website better in several ways.

 WordPress has over 40,000 free plugins to select and there are premium plugins too that can enhance your website’s performance.
 The best part is that the WordPress community is both huge and highly active, which means there are new plugins being developed every day.

 Flexibility is one of the biggest concerns when deciding between WordPress and PHP.
 If you don’t know what kind of website you’re looking forward to building, then WordPress will be a better option.

 WordPress offers countless free and premium themes and plugins that offer customization.
 PHP on the other hand is more flexible compared to WordPress.
 A CMS solution often provides several options to customize your websites.
 But if as a business you have a really specific requirement, then leveraging PHP is the ideal choice.
 Same to security, PHP offers better scope for what you can do for your website.